-I attend a university that holds to a Christian worldview.
+I attended a university that holds to a Christian worldview.

-My professor and I have gone back and forth on this throughout the entire semester.
+My professor and I went back and forth on this throughout the entire semester.
 Is he right?
 Was Jesus truly a socialist?
 Did the Savior of the world hold beliefs similar to that of Karl Marx?
 My answer is firmly no.

 To begin, we must have an understanding of what socialism really is.